 |Marketing and SEO||$0 - $90|

-The cost you incur for building your site largely depends on the method you choose to build it.
+The cost for building your site largely depends on the method you choose to build it.
 Integrating different features and functions to a website costs different amounts of money.
 The costs of the features also vary according to the building method.

 For instance, creating content with a website builder is typically free of charge.
 However, adding content to a site can cost over $5,000 if you work with a web developer.